Chaim Gliksberg: Early life and studies

 Chaim Gliksberg was born in Pinsk, then in the Russian Empire, to Rabbi Shimon Yaakov Gliksberg and Cypa Mejta, daughter of Rabbi Mordechai Dovid Alpert.
 When he was 2 years old his family moved to Odessa.
-He attended cheder and the Odessa yeshiva.
+He attended cheder and the Odessa yeshiva where he met the future painter Isaac Frenkel.

 In 1918 he attended the Bershadsky School of Art in Odessa.
 From 1920 to 1924 he studied in the city’s Art Academy under Professor Dvornikov and academician Costandi, names well known in the Russian arts’ world.

 Life and work in Israel

 Arriving in Eretz Israel in 1925 he went straight to Jerusalem.
 He worked in Bezalel and later in road paving.
 Despite living hardships he painted a great deal.
-In 1927 his first exhibit went on display at the Lemel School under the auspices of the Hebrew Artists Association in Eretz Israel.
+In 1927 his first exhibit went on display at the Lämel School (often misspelled 'Lemel School'), under the auspices of the Hebrew Artists Association in Eretz Israel.
 In 1929 the artist moved to Tel Aviv where he taught and maintained a studio.
 In 1930 he held a one-man show in Ohel Shem, which Hayyim Nahman Bialik opened with an enthusiastic speech.